App Settings

 Splash Screen

-A splash screen is an introductory graphical screen that shows an explanatory message when you first install an app, it can also be displayed when a user first enters a group or a channel.
+A splash screen is an introductory graphical screen that shows an explanatory message when you first install an app.
+It can also be displayed when a user first enters a group or a channel.

 Splash screens can contain multiple screens to introduce the user to different features of the app.